IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

         class profile that protects that entity.
 Once access for **CSVAPF.libname** has been determined:

-        .. dropdown:: To control who can make the APF list dynamic ...
+        .. dropdown:: To control who can make the APF list dynamic ... (expand for more)
             :icon: command-palette

             To control who can make the **APF list dynamic** using module ``zos_apf``,